jobindjohn/vivaplus_v0.2/docs/contributor-guide/index.md

 ## Model Documentation

+!!! warning "This section of the documentation is under development"

+    Contents in this section will be updated to provide more details

 <!--- Do you think something can be explained better in the documentation?
 You are welcome to edit the VIVA+ documentation!